adamnew123456/filterscript/README.markdown

 Big thanks to the authors on MDN, and the authors of Enigmail, which was a helpful reference for some of the under-documented parts of the Thunderbird API.

+In addition, thanks to GitHub user mic-rigaud for pointing me to unfamiliar parts of the Thunderbird API that helped in solving bug #1.